Graphmasters/navigation-android-example/README.md

 ## About The Project

-To serve as a hands on example, this project will demonstrate the integration and usage of Graphmaster's `multiplatform-navigation` library.
+To serve as a hands on example, this project will demonstrate the integration and usage of Graphmaster's `multiplatform-navigation` library via a simple Android app.

 ## Getting Started